Teetee-lab/Landmark-Tagging-For-Social-Media/README.md

   	├── Cnn_from_scratch notebook and HTML file     <- This is a Jupyter notebook or HTML file where I test the source Python files
   	├── requirement text file     <- This is the requirement text file that needs to be installed locally in order to run the app and notebook
   	├── transfer_learning notebook and HTML file     <- This is a Jupyter notebook or HTML file where I test the source Python files
-  	├── gitignore <- the file holds untracked files
-  	└── README.md            <- Top-level README
+  	├── .gitignore <- The file holds untracked files └── README.md            <- Top-level README

   ## Author